jimniels/blog/_posts/2018-02-23-url-design-and-automated-redirects-in-jekyll.md

 ## The End

-Well, I think that’s about all I have to say on this matter.
-I ran my script on all three of my gallery sites and it worked perfect on each one.
-Fortunately, git made this process easy, as I could run my script as many times as I wanted.
-Each time through it would manipulate files and then I could preview the differences using git.
-If something wasn’t as I expected, I could just re-checkout every file in git (`git checkout -- .`), modify my script, and then try running it again.
+I ran my script on all three of my gallery sites and it worked perfect on each one (granted not the first time).
+Git made this process *extremely* easy, as I could run my script as many times as I wanted.
+Each time through it would manipulate files and then I could preview the differences using Git.
+If something wasn’t as I expected, I could just re-checkout every file in Git (`git checkout -- .`), modify my script, and then try running it again.
 I did this however many times it took until it was rewriting my files as I expected.
-Using git like this made the whole process incredibly easy.
-In the old days before git, I could’ve seen myself doing a copy/paste of my entire project, running the node script on the file copies, and if the changes went awry, deleting the copied files and then trying again.
+Using Git like this made the whole process incredibly easy.
+In the old days before Git, I could’ve seen myself doing a copy/paste of my entire project, running the node script on the file copies, and if the changes went awry, deleting the copied files and then trying again.
 It would’ve been a lot of copy pasting.
 And even when I though the script was running perfectly, I would’ve still created a copy of the original project and stored it somewhere just in case when I deployed the changes via FTP and found something wrong, I’d still have a backup.
 So what I learned from this process is:

 1. Git is awesome.
 2. URLs are UI and should be [thoughtfully designed](https://www.w3.org/Provider/Style/URI) at the beginning of a project.